joembarron/FrontEndRebabel/README.md

         - `git clone https://github.com/ElizabethThorner/FrontEndRebabel.git`
     - run `npm install` to install the Node packages reBabel depends on
     - follow the instructions in **rebabel_scripts/README.md** to generate the rebabel_convert executable
-    - alternatively, run `npm run rebabel_convert` to generate the rebabel_convert executable (windows only for now)
+    - alternatively, run `npm run rebabel_convert` to generate the rebabel_convert executable
     - run `npm run start` to start the application in development mode

 # reBabel Distributable Installation